StevenAlexanderJohnson/T3P0/README.md

 The reason why a client can request a client ID is it allows for future expansions.
 Examples would be friends or reconnecting to disconnected sessions.

+After the handshake the server will send the players which player they are.
+In this case player one will receive a zero value, and player two will receive 0x4000000 which all zeros but the player two bit (bit 6).

 ### Message Format